Docy Child

 Audit scope definition is always part of any audit.
 The scope sets the boundaries of the audit and identifies the object in focus.

-Determining your SOC 2 audit scope requires your organization to specify the product, the data, the systems, vendors, Trust Service Criteria (TSC), and type in scope.
+Determining your SOC 2 audit scope requires your organization to specify the product, the data, the systems, vendors, Trust Service Criteria (TSC), and type of scope.

 Product(s) in scope